Tiffanyccchen/Hand-Written-Digit-Recognition-2017/README.md

 # Hand-Written-Digit-Recognition-2017
-Project for the Machine Learning course - using PCA + KNN
+Project for the Machine Learning course - using PCA + KNN.

 ## Introduction